Neural-Systems-at-UIO/QUINT_webtools/docs/QUINTintro_new.rst

 How to access the QUINT online workflow?
 ----------------------------------------

 The QUINT online workflow is under development.
 To access an alpha version, go to the `Rodent Workbench <https://rodentworkbench.apps.ebrains.eu/>`_, register for an EBRAINS account, and login.
-As it is currently under development, use for testing purposes only (there are errors in the calculations).
+As it is currently under development, use for testing purposes only.
 Your feedback is much appreciated.

 .. tip::
    A mature version of the QUINT workflow is available through the use of a series of standalone desktop applications, `learn more here <https://quint-workflow.readthedocs.io/en/latest/>`_ (QuickNII, VisuAlign, ilastik and Nutil).
 The online version is being developed to provide tighter integration of the tools and benefits such as shareable microscopy viewer links and automated plotting.